Rose-STL-Lab/SPACY/readme.md

 To run inference, use the following command:

     python -m src.inference
-Where configurations in `configs/inference.yaml`.
+Where the configurations is in `configs/inference.yaml`.
 Besure to include `checkpoint_path:` to load saved model checkpoint from training

 The inference command can also be customized like the following: